Spatial Localization of Relativistic Quantum Systems: The Commutativity Requirement and the Locality Principle. Part II: A Model from Local QFT: Introduction

 Based on this result we pass to the second main goal of this work.
 The paper aims to construct conditional localization observables using a slightly modified (in order to remove negative energies) local energy operator, as indicated above.
 Focusing on local-energy symmetric operators

-we consider their {\em Friedrichs selfadjoint extensions} $\hat{\sH}^u_{f, \eta}(\Delta)$, since no essential selfadjointness result is known in the literature to the author.
-These selfadjoint extensions allow the use of functional calculus, leading to a physically meaningful definition of local conditional POVMs of this type (the bar denoting the closure)

-At this juncture, {\em Haag duality}, together with a careful analysis of the aforementioned Friedrichs extensions, and a result of Kadison concerning the affiliation of such extensions with von Neumann algebras \cite{Kadison}, eventually yields the desired commutativity result (\ref{Xero}) when $\Delta_0$ and $\Delta_0'$ are strongly causally separated.
+we use their closures (local Hamiltonians) $\overline{{\sH}}^u_{f,\eta}(\Delta):=\overline{{\sH}^u_{f,\eta}(\Delta)}$; these are the unique selfadjoint extensions as a consequence of a known result by Sanders \cite{Ko13} about essential selfadjointness of the renormalized stress--energy tensor in static spacetimes.
+Functional calculus for these selfadjoint closures produces a physically meaningful definition of local conditional POVMs of this type At this point, {\em Haag duality}, together with a careful analysis of affiliation of the above local Hamiltonians with von Neumann algebras, eventually yields the desired commutativity result (\ref{Xero}) when $\Delta_0$ and $\Delta_0'$ are strongly causally separated.
 More precisely, we prove that the operators $B_{\Delta_0}(\Delta)$ belong to local von Neumann algebras $\gW({\cal O})$ obtained from local Weyl algebras, in agreement with the AHK perspective.

 We also prove a further result.
 Defining positive operators

 they allow one to approximate the localization effects $A^u_{f}(\Delta)$ with arbitrary precision in a laboratory based on the finite rest space $\Delta_0$, since